Glossary of Heartburn Terms

 Gastric: Pertaining to the stomach.

-Gastric enzymes: Substances in the stomach and digestive system that break down food.
+Gastric enzymes: Term often used to describe all the digestive enzymes, which are substances in the stomach and digestive system that break down food.
 Pepsin is an enzyme in the stomach that breaks down proteins.
 Lipase is an enzyme produced by the pancreas that breaks down fats in the duodenum.
 Amylase is also produced by the pancreas and breaks down starch.
 Maltase, sucrase, and lactase are other enzymes secreted in the small intestine to convert certain sugars.